michelfernandez/cove/site/content/english/privacy.md

 -	To provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless you have opted not to receive such information

 ## Legal Basis for Processing Personal Data under the General Data Protection Regulation (GDPR)
-If you are from the European Economic Area (EEA), BlockSigner AG legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.
+If you are from the European Economic Area (EEA), Skribble AG legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.

-BlockSigner AG may process your Personal Data because:
+Skribble AG may process your Personal Data because:

 -	We need to perform a contract with you
 -	You have given us permission to do so